basic logo

 Advertisement Calls

-An advertisement call is the most well-known call of a frog.
-It is produced by a male during the breeding season to attract females of his own species.
-It can also serve an agressive function to defend his calling site by warning rival males of his presence.
-Frogs usually make the calls around bodies of water that are suitable for breeding and egg laying.
-These calls can be heard during the evening and at night, and sometimes during daylight at the peak of the breeding season.
+The advertisement call is the most well-known call of a frog or toad.
+It is made by a male during the breeding season to establish his territory and repel rival males and to attract females as potential mates.
+Males usually make the call in or near bodies of water near areas that are attractive to a female as a good place to lay her eggs.
+Advertisement calls can be heard during the evening and at night, and often during daylight at the peak of the breeding season.
+Sometimes an advertisement call will be heard outside of the breeding season and away from water.
+The reason for this is not understood.

-Diphasic (two-parted) Call
+Diphasic (two-part) Call

 This call is produced during the day and at night, often in large choruses.

-This is a 10 second recording of a small group of Sierran Treefrogs calling at night in San Joaquin County, California.
-Insects are heard in the background.
+Sound This is a 30 second continuous recording of a group of frogs calling at night from a flooded field in Stanislaus County.

-This is a 30 second continuous recording of a group of frogs calling at night from a flooded field in Stanislaus County.
-This is a 60 second continuous recording of a large group of distant frogs calling on a cold night in early February in Marin County.
-A large night chorus like this sounds like a loud high-pitched buzz where individual calls are difficult to hear.
+Sound This is a 60 second continuous recording of a large group of distant frogs calling on a cold night in early February in Marin County.

 Waveform and Sonogram

-This is a recording of one repetition of the advertisement call of a Sierran Trefrog recorded at night in San Joaquin County.
+Sound This is a recording of one repetition of the advertisement call of a Sierran Trefrog recorded at night in San Joaquin County.

+The image above is a visual representation of this call.
 Click on it to see a larger image.

 Click here for information about how to read the waveform and sonogram images.